seqan/seqan/manual/source/Tutorial/IndexIterators.rst

 .. includefrags:: core/demos/tutorial/index/index_preorder.cpp
    :fragment: includes

-The :dox:`StringTreeConcept#Iterator Iterator` metafunction expects two arguments, the type of the container to be iterated and a specialization tag, as described earlier.
+The :dox:`StringTreeConcept#Iterator` metafunction expects two arguments, the type of the container to be iterated and a specialization tag, as described earlier.
 In this example we chose a :dox:`TopDownHistoryIterator TopDown History Iterator` whose signature in the second template argument is ``TopDown< ParentLinks<Preorder> >``.

 .. includefrags:: core/demos/tutorial/index/index_preorder.cpp
    :fragment: initialization

-As all DFS suffix tree iterators implement the :dox:`VSTreeIterator VSTree Iterator`, they can be used via :dox:`VSTreeIterator#goNext goNext`, :dox:`VSTreeIterator#atEnd atEnd`, etc.
+As all DFS suffix tree iterators implement the :dox:`VSTreeIterator VSTree Iterator`, they can be used via :dox:`VSTreeIterator#goNext`, :dox:`VSTreeIterator#atEnd`, etc.

 .. includefrags:: core/demos/tutorial/index/index_preorder.cpp
    :fragment: iteration